nyq89/cube/README.md

 # cube
-Rotating cube woth PyOpenGL and PyGame
+Rotating cube with PyOpenGL and PyGame